1. What is Kentucky Foreign LLC Registration?

 Step 1: Confirm your LLC is active in its home jurisdiction

-Before applying for authority in Kentucky, your LLC must be legally active in its state or country of formation.
+Before applying for authority in Kentucky, your LLC must be legally active in its state of formation.
 While Kentucky does not require submission of a Certificate of Good Standing, the entity must not be administratively dissolved at the time of filing.

 Step 2: Appoint a Kentucky Registered Agent

-A foreign LLC must designate a registered agent with a physical street address in Kentucky.
+A Foreign LLC must designate a registered agent with a physical street address in Kentucky.
 The registered agent must be available during normal business hours to accept service of process and official state correspondence.

 Step 3: Prepare the Certificate of Authority application

-Kentucky requires foreign LLCs to file a Certificate of Authority to transact business in the Commonwealth.
+Kentucky requires Foreign LLCs to file a Certificate of Authority to transact business in the Commonwealth.
 This filing is submitted to the Kentucky Secretary of State.

 Step 4: File the Certificate of Authority